-The Bears came into the day having won two of the first three games of the series.
-They began game four by scoring three runs in the first inning.
+The Bears came into the day having won two of the first three games of the series, and began game four by scoring three runs in the first inning.

-NYU, trailing 3-0, got a lead-off triple by
+Trailing 3-0, NYU got a lead-off triple by

-Aidan Howladar in the top of the third.
-The Violets then managed to get on the board with a wild pitch in the next at-bat.
+Aidan Howladar in the top of the third and managed to get on the board with a wild pitch in the next at-bat.

-Tyler Tedeschi came in to take over on the mound in the bottom of the first and had a solid performance on the day.
-WashU went scoreless and only recorded three hits with Tedeschi on the bump from innings one through four.
+Tyler Tedeschi came in to take over on the mound in the bottom of the first and had a solid performance, holding WashU scoreless until the bottom of the fifth when the Bears plated two.

-The Bears' bats stayed hot, as they tacked on a total of six runs in the next two innings to enforce the run-rule and close the series.
+The Bears tacked on a total of six runs in the next two innings to enforce the run-rule and close the series.

 Notable Stats: